-If you plan to spend more than a weekend at a time in your new RV, camper, travel trailer or pop up them we recommend getting a good quality RV mattress pad.
+If you plan to spend more than a weekend at a time in your new RV, camper, travel trailer or pop-up then we recommend getting a good quality RV mattress pad.
 Any RVer will agree that most camper mattresses aren’t very comfortable and getting up in the morning feeling stiff and sore is no way to start your day.

 We bought a mattress pad which was basically a top sheet with polyfill quilted in.
 It gave no support whatsoever.
 So don’t waste your money making the same mistake we did.
 Get an actual 4-inch thick memory foam mattress topper.